 As I ran, I thought about my friend Stephanie, who’s also a client of Jaime’s.
 Last month she completed the Lake Padden triathlon – swimming, biking, then running.
 While people were telling her she should just take the last leg easy and walk, she was determined to run it.
 I knew that if Stephanie could run the trail after swimming and biking, there was no reason I couldn’t just run around it once.
 She served as great inspiration!

 The next week I went back for my run, wondering if the last week had been a fluke.
 About two-thirds of the way around, I knew I could do it again.
 And I did.

 It feels great to be running, and I really credit Jaime’s training with getting me functionally strong to accomplish my goals.
 Now I just have to convince myself I like running in the winter months as well.

-Health and Exercise Prescriptions
+Health & Exercise Prescriptions

 Click The Link Below To Subscribe.